 # Explicitly specify local scope

-claude mcp add my-private-server -s local /path/to/server
+claude mcp add my-private-server --scope local /path/to/server

 Project scope